 What Are The 5 P's of Productivity

-The 5 P's of productivity are a cycle, not a list.
-When all five are aligned, productivity becomes a state of flow, not a state of struggle.
+The 5 P's of Productivity are a cycle, not a list.
+When all five P's are aligned, productivity becomes a state of flow, not a state of work.

-But how do you live your day with the 5 P's?
-That is where the 3-3-3 rule comes in.
+But how do you live your day with the 5 P's of Productivity?
+That's where the 3-3-3 rule comes from.

 What Is The 3-3-3 Rule for Productivity?